jlparkI/xGPR/docs/purpose.rst

 GP approximations).
 Unlike other libraries for Gaussian processes, which only provide kernels for fixed-vector data (tabular data), xGPR provides convolution kernels for variable-length time series, sequences and graphs.
-Finally, it provides some limited capabilities for clustering and / or visualizing the data using the fitted kernel.
+Finally, it provides capabilities for clustering and / or visualizing the data using the fitted kernel.